Ernest Scott: Career

-Personality and personal life

-Scott was above medium height, bluff and open in manner.
-He was much interested in music, the drama and poetry, in which he had read widely.
-He had a sound knowledge of his own subject, and was an industrious and fast worker.
-He did much to bring Australian history to life.
-He did not always carry out his urgent advice to his students that they should "verify their references" and consequently errors will be found in some of his books.
-Generally, however, they are in comparatively unessential things and were caused by trusting to a usually reliable memory.
-As a rule his work is excellent and was always based on conscientious research.
-As a teacher he was interesting, vivid and inspiring, exacting hard work from his students and insisting on the value of original documents, while also pointing out that even they cannot be blindly accepted.
-He had a human interest in his students and no trouble was too great for him if it would help them in their work.

 Legacy

 Scott's widow Emily Scott donated money to the University of Melbourne to establish the Ernest Scott Prize for History, which is awarded annually for the most distinguished contribution to the history of Australia or New Zealand.

 The Scott lineage of historians

 Lines of historians in Australia can be traced to Scott at the University of Melbourne.
 Among his undergraduate students were future historians Manning Clark and W. K. Hancock.
-Unlike Hancock, Clark spent his career in Australia and went on to teach a third generation of historians which included Geoffrey Blainey, Geoffrey Serle, Ken Inglis, and Michael Roe.
+Clark later went on to teach a third generation of historians which included Geoffrey Blainey, Geoffrey Serle, Ken Inglis, and Michael Roe.
 This generation would "transform the writing of Australian history over the following five decades."
 A fourth generation was taught by Blainey, including Janet McCalman and Stuart Macintyre.
 Inglis taught Bill Gammage and Hank Nelson.
 Among Macintyre's former undergraduate students was Frank Bongiorno.